einstein13/vubuetl/README.md

     pip install -r requirements.txt

-Then it is a time for setting up a postgresql database.
-After proper installation, migrate the data
+After proper installation, migrate database structure

     py manage.py migrate

+Also it is useful to create first user with all rights

+    py manage.py createsuperuser

 Then your project is ready to run: